Rauf Hüseynli

-Rauf Hüseynli (Rauf Hüseynli; born 25 January 2000) is an Azerbaijani footballer who plays as a right-back.
+Rauf Hüseynli (Rauf Hüseynli; born 25 January 2000) is an Azerbaijani footballer who plays as a right-back for Azerbaijan Premier League club Kapaz.

 Club career

 On 1 February 2020, Huseynli made his debut in the Azerbaijan Premier League for Zira match against Sabah.

 On 9 July 2024, Gabala announced the signing of Hüseynli from Shamakhi to a one-year contract.

 On 3 September 2024, he signed a 1+1 year contract with Kapaz PFK.
 On 9 July 2025, his expired contract with the club was not renewed.
+On 10 October 2025, he returned to Kapaz until the end of the 2025–26 season.